MALAYSIA | Marooned at the Melaka Dutch Square

 The two most visited building in Melaka Square are the Stadthuys and the Christ Church.
 While we weren’t able to visit the Stadthuys much, a building built during 1660 and considered to be the oldest Dutch building still standing this side of Asia; we were able to enter Christ Church.

 This oddly-colored church is probably what all tourists (travelers avoid famous places like these like the plague, har har) picture in their mind’s eye whenever one mentions Melaka.
 Christ Church is indeed iconic.
-I’ve seen only one church, and we have tons and tons of it in the Philippines, that almost has the same color.
+I’ve seen only one church in the Philippines that has a similar color—and we have tons and tons of churches in the Philippines—the Iligan Cathedral.

 DUTCH TOMBSTONES ON THE CHURCH’S FLOOR |